A frequency resolved atlas of the sky in continuous gravitational waves: The search

+The analyzed frequency band was chosen to make the first gravitational wave atlas simpler to use, while providing the most useful data.
+The lower cutoff of 500\,Hz was picked to avoid numerous detector artifacts, while the upper cutoff of 1000\,Hz was imposed to limit total data size, as the size of the atlas scales as cube of upper frequency.

 The pipeline employs 4 stages (Table \ref{tab:pipeline_parameters}) with coherence length increasing from 12 hours to 6 days.
 Results exceeding the SNR threshold of one stage pass to the next stage.
 The upper limits and the atlas are constructed based on the results of the first two stages only.
 This simplifies the upper limit procedure without significant impact on the sensitivity.
-The last stage of the pipeline has sufficient sensitivity to see signals in data from individual interferometers and hence signal consistency checks can be performed by comparing results from each detector.
+The last stage of the pipeline has long enough coherence time that signals that have survived up to that stage can now be identified using the data from the individual interferometers separately.
+This means that signal-consistency checks can be performed by comparing the results from each detector.